OctoBanon-Main/website/README.md

 ### Deploy

-This project can be deployed on any platform that supports Next.js, including:
+This homepage can be deployed on any platform that supports Next.js, including:

 - Vercel (recommended)
 - Netlify
 - Any Node.js hosting environment
 - Self-hosted VPS (Node.js server)

-The project does not require any special configuration for deployment.
+The homepage does not require any special configuration for deployment.
 On Vercel, simply import the repository and deploy.

 ## Fonts